SouravJaiswal/saber-frontend/front-end/final/python/walkthru.md

 Quick Start
 ===========

-This document is a Walkthrough for the Python Starter Pack.
+This document is a Walk-through for the Python Starter Pack.
 It will guide you through the first time setup.
 First download the `all_python-starter_pack`

 asdfjkaksjdhnoaisdoighoasijdgoijas;doifjgo;iasdjfgiojdsfo;ijgisjdfg  DOWNLOAD BUTTON

 Unpack the package anywhere on your machine.
-Most linuxes have GUI utilities for upacking `.tar.xz` by default.
+Most Linuxes have GUI utilities for unpacking `.tar.xz` by default.
 You can also do it on the command line, but don't forget to `cd` into the right directory.

 ```
 $ unzip -u {tar-name}